keagleV/kNas/README.md

 | `knasLogging` |  Defines the methods to log messages to the console for the KNAS program
 | `knasModel.py` |  Defines the methods to train a created model
 | `knasModelLogging.py` |  Defines the methods to log messages to the console for the model training
-| `knasModelLogging.py` |  Defines the methods to log messages to the console for the model training
 | `Samples/knas.conf`| A configuration file sample